Killjoy Goes to Hell: Production

 The film was shot in seven days on a budget of $85,000.

 Release

 The film was released on October 6, 2012 in the USA, and was eventually released under the title Killer Clown In the United Kingdom in 2013.

 Sequel

 In 2016, Charles Band announced a Kickstarter Campaign to help fund the two films Killjoy's Psycho Circus and Evil Bong High-5!
-Below is the full synopsis.